tmtvl 4 months ago

 Almost wonder when spyware will be added and restrictive DRM.

-• surajrmal 4 hours ago
+• surajrmal 4 months ago

 This is FUD.
 The folks funding this generally believe in the benefits.
 Not everything is 4D chess.
 There are plenty of not more of examples of rewrites where licenses do not change.

-• bayindirh 3 hours ago
+• bayindirh 4 months ago

 If that's no 4D chess, and if the license is not that important, why not relicense uutils to GPLv3 then?

-• surajrmal 2 hours ago
+• surajrmal 4 months ago

 I don't mind GPL, but if I were to start a new project it would be MIT licensed.
 There is no hidden agenda in my decision to do that and it's certainly not some grand scheme by my employer to make me do that.
 I simply find gpl less free because it has obligations attached to it.
 I don't think I'm alone in feeling this way.
 In fact I think this may very well be the way the majority of folks feel at this point.